Digitl-Alchemyst/streamwall/Gaza.md

 No personal attacks or harassment
 No spamming

-#UnTelevised Media is a news reporting platform covered under Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Copyright Disclaimer: - Under section 107 of the copyright Act 1976, allowance is mad for FAIR USE for purpose such a as criticism, comment, news reporting, teaching, scholarship and research.
+Fair use is a use permitted by copyright statues that might otherwise be infringing.
+Non- Profit, educational or personal use tips the balance in favor of FAIR USE.

+I Do not own any of the camera on screen as always shoutout to the sources.
+Credit to the rightful owner of the CCTV live Feeds

+We are operating under Fair Use laws which permit a party to use copyrighted works without the copyright owner's permission for purposes such as criticism, comment, news reporting, teaching, research and more.

 #Lebanon #Hamas #Hezbollah #Ramallah #Hebron #Ashkelon #Ashdod #Jordan #Westbank #newsfeed #Palestinian #IsraelHamasWar #GazaWar #CeaseFireNow #GazaWar